View All Vacancies

 For the first 8 months, you will work in collaboration with staff at the University of Greenwich and Exosect Ltd., as part of an ongoing Agri-Tech Catalyst Award “A Novel Biopesticide Formulation Technology for Major Lepidopteran Crop Pests”.
 For the remaining 6 months, you will conduct related activities as part of a project funded by Lancaster University.

-This post is for a maximum of 14 months, starting as soon as possible after May 1st 2017.
+This post is for a maximum of 14 months, starting as soon as possible.

 We welcome applications from people in all diversity groups.